GrognardsFromHell/EvilTemple2/docs/qt-build-readme.txt

 To build Qt, the following command-line was used:

-configure -no-rtti -graphicssystem opengl -no-qt3support -no-stl -ltcg -debug-and-release -no-s60 -no-style-motif -no-style-cde -openvg -D QT_COORD_TYPE=float -buildkey qt-coords-float -openssl
+configure -no-rtti -graphicssystem opengl -no-qt3support -no-stl -ltcg -debug-and-release -no-s60 -no-style-motif -no-style-cde -D QT_COORD_TYPE=float -buildkey qt-coords-float -openssl-linked

 In addition, the examples and demo directories were renamed to greatly reduce the build time.